frnco/servermanager/README.md

       "serverType": "nginx",
       "availablePath": "/etc/nginx/sites-available",
       "enabledPath": "/etc/nginx/sites-enabled",
-      "logsFolder": "/var/logs/nginx"
+      "logsFolder": "/var/logs/nginx",
+      "restartCommand": "sudo service nginx restart"
     }

 Pretty straightforward.
-As you can imagine, the file will be created on the `availablePath` and Symlinked to the `enabledPath`.
+As you can imagine, the file will be created on the `availablePath` and, if enabled, Symlinked to the `enabledPath`.
 Also, all Logs will be put under the `logsFolder`, and everything will be logged.

-In the future, an option will possibly be added to decide if a file is to be enabled or not, but by design I plan on it being that either the whole `JSON` file will be enabled or not, so keep separate files for separate stuff.

 ### For Server (NGinx) management: